Blog | UsableNet

 Reality: Accessibility is not a one-time project, and thinking it is can result in non-compliance.
 EAA accessibility requirements evolve alongside technology, and staying compliant means regular updates and continuous auditing.

-For example, each time you release new content, add features, or update your website or mobile app, you must ensure those changes don’t inadvertently introduce new accessibility barriers.
+For example, when you release new content, add features, or update your website or mobile app, you must ensure those changes don’t inadvertently introduce new accessibility barriers.
 By making accessibility an integral part of your design and development workflow from the start, you avoid costly, last-minute fixes and create a more inclusive user experience.

 Myth 2: EAA Standards Are Uniform Across the EU